AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

-# B-L475E-IOT01A
+# Thingy:91

-Integrate your B-L475E-IOT01A Discovery kit board.
+Integrate your Nordic Thingy:91 board.

 ## Prerequisites

-- The B-L475E-IOT01A board with a USB cable.
+- The Thingy:91 board with a USB cable.
 - Installed **minicom** (for Linux) or RealTerm (for Windows) or other serial communication program.
 - A user with access to the Coiote IoT Device Management platform and appropriate permissions.

 ## Step 1: Getting Zephyr and Python dependencies

-To get the Zephyr SDK and dependencies follow the first 4 steps of the instruction provided by [the Zephyr Project](https://docs.zephyrproject.org/latest/getting_started/index.html)
+To get the Zephyr SDK and dependencies follow the first 4 steps of the instruction provided by [the Zephyr Project](https://docs.zephyrproject.org/latest/getting_started/index.html).

 ## Step 2: Cloning the Anjay zephyr repository